This website uses cookies to ensure you get the best experience on our website. Learn more

 On either side of the main area are two family chalets, similarly equipped to the others, but each with two en-suite bedrooms separated by a central lounge area.
 These chalets also have views of the river and are very suitable for two couples as well as for families.

 In common with Robin Pope Safaris’ usual style, activities at Mkulumadzi are very flexible, led by experienced, top-class guides who have been trained to Robin Pope's high standards.
-Walking safaris are a particular feature, especially in the valley of the shallow Mkulumadzi River, and there are also two hides on the concession, overlooking a waterhole.
+There are also two hides on the concession, overlooking a waterhole.

 There is also a good network of all-weather game-drive roads, too, with night drives permitted.
-On a morning game drive in 2013 we saw elephant, buffalo, sable and nyala, although later that day we were not lucky enough to spot Majete’s resident lion pride, or the elusive black rhino.
+On a morning game drive on our last visit we saw elephant, buffalo, sable and nyala, although later that day we were not lucky enough to spot Majete’s resident lion pride, or the elusive black rhino.

 Our view